 We must once again point out the fact that you must make sure that you are fully covered, regarding everything, insurance-wise.
 Barnhem does not have any kind of insurance that covers volunteers.

 Straight talk: Are you kind but lazy?
 Do you complain a lot?
 Are you overly social and better at talking than at working?
 Do you like to be at the centre of attention?
 Do you often get ill?
 Don’t like animals or insects?
 Do you really look forward to hanging out with the other volunteers?
 Are you bad at taking criticism?
 Are you heat sensitive?
 Do you expect gratitude or leniency from children or staff because you are a volunteer?
-In that case – do not apply.

 But we have also had a few that more or less were looking for free lodging and a few have come here as a solution to personal problems.
 Working with the children has been more of a necessary evil for them.
 Some have also displayed disrespectful behaviour towards the children, the employees and the Thai culture.

 Volunteership can and will be terminated immediately should a volunteer not follow the above-mentioned rules, the child protection policy or Thai law.
 In the case of this happening, all costs related to a volunteer having to leave will be a matter for he/her to clear.

-Should you have any more questions or want to speak to us by phone, you can reach us at: +66(0) 8789 33 692
+If you want to speak to us by phone, you can reach us at: +66(0) 8789 33 692